Derghust/offline_license_rs/README.md

 ## Q&A

-- Why you create this library when already exist similar libraries written in **RUST** for example [license-key](https://github.com/patriksvensson/license-key).
+- Why did you create this library when already exist similar libraries written in **RUST** for example [license-key](https://github.com/patriksvensson/license-key).

 > I want to learn RUST.